UTSA-ICS/sid-server/doc/source/developing.rst

 -------------------------

-You can interact with Keystone through the command line using :doc:`man/keystone-manage` which allows you to initialize keystone, etc.
+You can interact with Keystone through the command line using :doc:`man/sidserver-manage` which allows you to initialize sidserver, etc.

 You can also interact with Keystone through its REST API.
 There is a Python Keystone client library `python-keystoneclient`_ which interacts exclusively